-Although being the smallest of the European Union’s member states, Malta is emerging as one of the fastest growing financial services centers.
-English, a joint official language with Maltese, is universally spoken and written and is the language of education and business.
+Although being the smallest of the European Union’s member states, Malta is one of the fastest growing financial services centers.
+English, a joint official language with Maltese, is the language of education and business.

 Malta lies at a strategic crossroad between Europe and Africa acting as a meeting point of cultures and languages.
 Malta has a long-established and strong democratic tradition.
 It is a European Union member in which the rule of law is respected.

 Malta is the largest island and the cultural, commercial and administrative centre.
-Gozo is the second largest island and is more rural, characterised by fishing, tourism, crafts and agriculture.
+Gozo is the second largest island and is more rural, characteristic of fishing, tourism, crafts and agriculture.
 Comino, the smallest of the trio, has one hotel and is largely uninhabited.

 With superbly sunny weather, attractive beaches, a thriving nightlife and 7,000 years of intriguing history, there is a great deal to see and do.